thatvirtualboy/hellothere/_pages/presskit.md

 A beautiful greeting card organizer for iOS

+## iOS 17 Update // Coming Fall 2023
+![]assets/hellothere-23-bento-rounded.png<br><br>

+Get ready for some exciting updates coming Fall 2023 alonside iOS 17.
+Hello There 2.3 is packed with new features like E-Post, Nudges, Stickers, and so much more.
+If you'd like to join the beta program, get in touch using a method at the bottom of this page.

 ![](assets/hellothere-promo1.png)<br><br>

 Hello There is a beautiful iOS app designed to help you effortlessly sort and organize greeting cards that you receive from friends, family, co-workers or anyone.
 Hello There is the perfect tool for those who want to cherish the memories of their heartfelt greetings and keep them organized for future reference.